SavannahHQ/docs/getting-started/index.md

 ### Filtering your view

-Most pages in Savannah can be filtered a time range, by a Member's `Role` (Community, Staff or Bot) or by the `Tag` associated with the Member, Conversation or Contribution.
+Most pages in Savannah can be filtered by a time range, by a Member's `Role` (Community, Staff or Bot) or by the `Tag` associated with the Member, Conversation or Contribution.

 ![View Filters](./FilterButtons.png)